 - A 30 percent larger ballroom with lecture capacity of 1,000 people and banquet seating for 650.
 Space could be converted quickly to four smaller meeting rooms.

-- New affinity zones for International Center, Multicultural Center and Pride Center.
+- New affinity zones for International Center, Student Diversity & Inclusion and Pride Center.

 - Expanded area for student organization resources and meeting spaces.